$0 Nunavut Homeschool Quick-Start Checklist

 Bi-Annual Reporting and Portfolio Review

 Approval is not the end of the oversight relationship.
-Nunavut requires bi-annual meetings between the home educator and the school principal for portfolio review.
-These happen once per semester — typically mid-year and at year end.
+Nunavut requires twice-yearly meetings between the home educator and the school principal for portfolio review.
+Arrange the timing with the principal; the law does not state particular mid-year or year-end dates.

 The portfolio needs to show actual evidence of learning across the curriculum strands, not just a description of your methods.
 Work samples, project documentation, photos of field activities, and records of elder or community involvement all serve as evidence.
-The standard being applied is whether a reasonable person would conclude the program is of comparable scope and quality to school.
+The standard being applied is whether the program is of comparable scope and quality to the public school program.

-Missing a bi-annual meeting without rescheduling is the most common reason programs get flagged.
-If you need to reschedule, do it proactively and in writing.
+If you need to reschedule a twice-yearly meeting, do it proactively and in writing.

 The $1,000 Reimbursement

-Registered home educators in Nunavut are eligible for up to $1,000 per year in reimbursement for approved home education expenses.
-This covers textbooks, curriculum materials, and distance learning fees.
-It does not cover furniture, backpacks, protective wear, Royal Conservatory of Music (RCM) exam fees, animal husbandry supplies, or weapons and hunting equipment.
+Registered home educators may receive reimbursement of up to $1,000 per academic year for approved home education expenses.
+This can include textbooks, curriculum materials, authorized distance-learning fees, and required educational equipment.
+Supported exclusions include furniture, storage containers, backpacks, protective wear/uniforms/costumes, Royal Conservatory of Music (RCM) exams, animal husbandry, and weapons/hunting.

 Reimbursement is administered through the DEA.
 Keep receipts and submit with documentation showing the expenses were for educational purposes.
 Claims are processed at the DEA level.